JuanMaTB/GoogleCloudPlatform-Terraform/README.md

 Check the version of terraform and perform a **terraform init** to update resources libraries before to deployment

-- variables.tf has been added in order to reuse code.
+- variables.tf has been added in order to re-use code.
 - .address is an output provided by ip google_compute_address source once static address is stablished